 All men are welcome in this sacred and safe space to speak their truth and discern their paths.
 We will each bring our own insights, anxieties and fears into this kind of intimate, shared experience – all are welcome.
 In the end, participants will likely find that we are more alike in our longings, our hungers, our deepest aspirations, than we are different.

 If you feel you are ready to act:

 Then you might be ready for your Men’s Rites of Passage or you may need to connect with a Council Circle in your area.
-Click here to find the Regional Contact in your geographic area of Texas, and click here for a brochure about the Men’s Rites of Passage.
+Click here to find the Regional Contact in your geographic area of Texas.
 Finally, if you don’t see what you’re looking for, please contact us and we’ll be glad to walk you through any questions you may have.